Greenville Health System is working hard to make sure that our patients and staff are protected as Hurricane Florence continues inland.

 - Particularly in a high-wind situation, stay indoors.
 Flying debris can seriously wound or kill.
 After the storm, be vigilant for hanging debris or downed power lines.

-GHS continues to partner with the SC Department of Health and Environmental Control, the SC Hospital Association and regulatory agencies on storm preparedness and response.
+Prisma Health continues to partner with the SC Department of Health and Environmental Control, the SC Hospital Association and regulatory agencies on storm preparedness and response.